dustinapodaca/reading-notes/class-03.md

 Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?

     - It is not a valid JS array.
-One can create a multidimensional array but the chaining of square brackets is done improperly.
+One can create a multidimensional array but the chaining of square brackets is done improperly. (incorrect original answer)

+    - It is a valid JS array.
+It is a multidimensional array that store 3 arrays.
+You can access the values by brackets and index. people [1][2] etc.

 List five shorthand operators for assignment in javascript and describe what they do.